mandober/enwars/README.md

 Many utilities will look up this variable upon installation to place their files there.

 ## PPID
-[bash] The process ID of the shell’s parent process.
+[bash] The process ID of the shell's parent process.
 This variable is `read-only`.

 ## PRINTER
 PRINTER or LPDEST may specify the desired printer to use.
 See lpr(1).